ai-pay/ai-pay/docs/src/pages/introduction.md

 ## AI Pay
-AI Pay is a tool that allows website developers to use AI APIs (Chat GPT, image generation etc.) and easily pass on the cost to the users.
+AI Pay is a payment solution to facilitate Al services.
+AI Pay is designed for safe, one time, micro-transactions, specifically for AI.
+AI Pay allows website developers to use AI APIs (Chat GPT, image generation etc.) to improve user experience and the users of the website pay for their individual usage.

 The AI Pay client package abstracts security concerns away from the AI development process, so AI APIs can be called from the front end or the back end.
 Start developing with AI without worrying about payments, users, a backend or a database.